bevyengine/bevy-website/content/news/2024-08-10-bevys-fourth-birthday/index.md

 Getting this spun up occupied a solid chunk of my time this year.
 I had to learn the intricacies of setting up corporations, researching and selecting the best legal structure, achieving state-level non-profit status, achieving federal-level 501c3 non-profit status (the hard part here was putting together the application, which is _still_ pending five months later), hiring people in Canada as a US company, setting up corporate bank accounts, defining bylaws, conflict of interest policies, articles of incorporation, state and federal tax compliance, maximizing transparency by publicizing structural documents and meeting minutes, I [built a custom crowdfunding platform](/donate/) to cut out overhead ... the list goes on and on.
 This was exhausting work, but it was also _definitely_ a worthwhile investment.

 With The Bevy Foundation in place, Bevy is positioned to live a long and stable life, independent of any one person.
 It exists to be a central, trusted place to fund and lead the Bevy project.
 It puts its mission (and specifically the needs of the community) above all else.
 It is lead by its Board of Directors.
 By convention there is a 1:1 mapping between Director and Bevy Maintainer ... we want the people actually in the trenches to be in charge of the foundation.
-This also means that I no longer have absolute authority over Bevy.
+The board structure also means that I no longer have absolute authority over Bevy.
 I _am_ currently the President of the foundation (which by convention is also Bevy's Project Lead).
 The combination of these two roles gives me a lot of the same authority I've had in the past.
 But it is now my job to enact the will of the board.
 And if they no longer think I should hold that position, they can remove me.

 This also solves our biggest outstanding funding problem: "popularity contest" ad-hoc individual crowdfunding.
 By directing all funding to the centralized Bevy Foundation, money no longer goes directly to the people with the largest following or the most direct connections to the project.
 Instead, The Bevy Foundation can choose where it goes based on the needs of the project.